adamdsmith/geobird/README.md

 We can also visualize the monthly patterns of eBird detections by species, relative to eBird effort (i.e., \# checklists), using the `plot_ebird_phen` function.

-We can specify the species using the `species` argument (using the accepted AOU name but insensitive to capitalization) or, if not specified, we're presented with a list of available species.
+We can specify the species using the `species` argument (using the accepted AOU name but insensitive to capitalization) or, if not specified, we're presented with a list of available species form which to choose.
 We follow up on the possible discrepancy in Pileated Woodpecker abundance on-refuge and on the larger landscape.

 ``` r
 plot_ebird_phen(piedmont_buffs)